-- Make ahead tip: You can freeze the glazed or plain donuts for up to 2 months.
+- Freezing Instructions: You can freeze the glazed or plain donuts for up to 2 months.
 Thaw overnight in the refrigerator and warm up to your liking in the microwave.
-I usually just zap 'em for a couple seconds-- even with the glaze on.
+I usually just zap ’em for a couple seconds– even with the glaze on.
 Very tasty.

-- I mixed a bunch of sprinkles for these donuts-- I got rainbow sprinkles from Target and mixed them with this sprinkle medley from Sweetapolita's Etsy shop.
+- Sprinkles: I mixed a bunch of sprinkles for these donuts– I got rainbow sprinkles from Target and mixed them with Sweetapolita sprinkles.